 The US-based company Nautilus Labs offers AI solutions to help maritime companies reduce fuel consumption and increase their operational efficiency.
 Nautilus’ software analyzes the historical voyage data and predicts the optimal speed and fuel consumption.
 The cloud-based platform also generates the vessel performance data that later helps in optimizing the fuel costs.

 FACTIC – Prescriptive Analytics

 The US-based startup FACTIC offers a SaaS platform that provides predictive analytics solutions for the food and beverage industries.
 FACTIC leverages data mining and AI techniques to analyze the data from internal and external sources to predict future sales.
 The platform predicts deviation in demand and makes data-driven decisions to automate procurement.
-The platform also provides tools for optimization of stock by employing auto-replenishment.
+The platform also provides tools for the optimization of stock by employing auto-replenishment.

 8. Cloud Computing

 Cloud-based SaaS solutions for logistics companies allow for pay-per-use models that require low capital investment.
 This minimizes the risk and cost of maintaining the IT infrastructure.
 Cloud-based logistics solutions also address communication hurdles and allow companies to collaborate and share data in a secure way.
-In addition, cloud-integration allows data collection from management systems to analyze overall logistic processes.
+In addition, cloud integration allows data collection from management systems to analyze overall logistic processes.
 Finally, cloud-integrated logistics offers universal accessibility and is not confined to any physical space.